sokazaki/leetcode_solutions/README.md

 https://leetcode.com/
 (my account : https://leetcode.com/sokazaki/ )

-I referred many people's solution, like @caikehe, @stefanpochmann, @kitt, and more.
+I referred many people's solution, to name a few, @caikehe, @stefanpochmann, @kitt, and more.
 Thanks so much for their sofisticated codes and ideas.

 ## Useful Links